-In December 2019, the Company completed a public offering pursuant to which the Company issued (i) 531,173 shares of its common stock, (ii) warrants (the "December 2019 Common Warrants") to purchase up to 4,139,477 shares of common stock, and (iii) prefunded warrants to purchase up to 3,608,304 shares of common stock, at a combined purchase price of \$1.226 per share and associated common warrant and \$1.225 per pre-funded warrant and associated common warrant, for an aggregate purchase price of approximately \$5.1 million.
-The Company issued (a) to each purchaser of shares in the offering a common warrant to purchase a number of shares of common stock equal to the number of shares purchased by such purchaser in the offering, and (b) to each purchaser of pre-funded warrants in the offering a common warrant to purchase a number of shares of common stock equal to the number of pre-funded warrants shares underlying the pre-funded warrants purchased by such purchaser in the offering.
+In December 2019, the Company completed a public offering pursuant to which the Company issued (i)531,173 shares of its common stock, (ii) warrants (the "December 2019 Common Warrants") to purchase up to 4,139,477 shares of common stock, and (iii) prefunded warrants to purchase up to 3,608,304 shares of common stock, at a combined purchase price of \$1.226 per share and associated December 2019 Common Warrant and \$1.225 per pre-funded warrant and associated December 2019 Common Warrant, for an aggregate purchase price of approximately \$5.1 million.
+The

+Company issued (a) to each purchaser of shares in the offering a December 2019 Common Warrant to purchase a number of shares of common stock equal to the number of shares purchased by such purchaser in the offering, and (b) to each purchaser of pre-funded warrants in the offering a December 2019 Common Warrant to purchase a number of shares of common stock equal to the number of pre-funded warrant shares underlying the pre-funded warrants purchased by such purchaser in the offering.
 In connection with the offering, the Company issued to designees of Wainwright, the placement agent for the offering, warrants (the "December 2019 Placement Agent Warrants") to purchase an aggregate of 203,915 shares of common stock.
 The December 2019 Placement Agent Warrants have an exercise price of \$1.5325 per share, are immediately exercisable and expire in December 2024.
-Fees paid in conjunction with the deal, which included placement agent commissions, management fees, legal costs, and other offering expenses, amount to approximately \$0.7 million in the aggregate and were recorded as a reduction to additional paid-in capital, resulting in net proceeds of approximately \$0.7 million.
-As of March 31, 2021, 61,173 December 2019 Common Warrants remained outstanding under the December 2019 Financing.
+Fees paid in conjunction with the deal, which included placement agent commissions, management fees, legal costs, and other offering expenses, amounted to approximately \$0.7 million in the aggregate and were recorded as a reduction to additional paid-in capital, resulting in net proceeds of approximately \$4.4 million.
+As of September 30, 2021, 61,173 December 2019 Common Warrants remained outstanding under the December 2019 Financing.